 Most of us know at least one person who has used a pirated software before.
 With torrent sites, P2P clients, and file sharing becoming increasingly popular, it seems almost inevitable that every software will eventually be pirated and passed around.
 However, the people using pirated software aren’t usually getting the latest version, and of course, since they have a pirated copy, they do not have access to updates.

 Even so, developers obviously don’t want their hard-earned work being shared for free when it could be hurting their profits.
 The effects of the problem are largely unnoticed by the general public and sometimes even by the developers themselves.
-So, how do you gain control over the security of a software and make sure it isn’t easily available for free?
+So, how do you gain control over the security of software and make sure it isn’t easily available for free?
 Well, the behind-the-scenes battle between developers and pirates typically looks something like this:

 1. Securing Source Code